PhD Program Frequently Asked Questions

 What funding is available to PhD students?

-Accepted full-time students are typically awarded the Dean’s Fellowship, which includes full tuition and registration fee waivers, graduate student health insurance, and a competitive stipend for the first two years of the program (while the student is in coursework).
+Accepted full-time students are typically awarded the Research Fellowship, which includes full tuition and registration fee waivers for required coursework, graduate student health and dental insurance, and a competitive stipend.
 Part-time students may be eligible for some support on a case-by-case basis.

 Upon completing coursework, students are responsible for maintaining their matriculation in the program by paying for one credit per semester until their dissertation is successfully defended.

-Can I keep my full-time job while in the doctoral program?
+Can I keep my full-time job while in the PhD Program?

 Full-time students are strongly discouraged from maintaining full-time employment.
-NYU Silver’s coursework and mentored research practicum require a full-time commitment, and the stipend should assist with many cost-of-living expenses.
+NYU Silver’s coursework and mentored research practicum require a full-time commitment, and the stipend should assist with many living expenses.

-What teaching opportunities are available to doctoral students?
+What teaching opportunities are available to PhD students?

-NYU Silver doctoral students are eligible to teach in the School’s BS and MSW programs upon achieving candidacy status in the program, which requires that coursework be completed and the comprehensive written exam passed.
+NYU Silver PhD students are eligible to teach in the School’s BS and MSW programs upon achieving candidacy status in the program, which requires that coursework be completed, the qualifying exam passed and a successfully defended proposal.
 It is preferable that the student have performed strongly in the course Learning and Teaching in Social Work (PHDSW-GS.3033).
 Students wishing to teach must also obtain certification from their faculty mentor/dissertation chair that potential teaching assignments will not interfere with academic progress.

-Does the NYU Silver doctoral program offer a joint MSW/PhD program?
+Does the NYU Silver PhD Program offer a joint MSW/PhD program?

 No, the Silver School does not offer a joint degree program.
-Applicants to the doctoral program must have obtained a master’s degree in social work (MSW) prior to enrollment.
+Applicants to the PhD Program must have obtained a master’s degree in social work (MSW) or a related field, prior to enrollment.